ESV-Sweetplum/quinsight/DOCS.md

 # global `vector`
 <a id="function-vector-abs"></a>
 ## `function vector.Abs(v)`
-(READ-ONLY) Returns the absolute value of each element of a vector.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Returns the absolute value of each element of a vector.
 ### Parameters:
 - `v: number | Vector2 | Vector3 | Vector4` - The initial vector.
 ### Returns: